-3. The compliance fee base cost should be higher for non-PBS member schemes than for PBS members
+3. The compliance fee should incorporate an additional uplift applicable only to non-PBS member schemes

 As described earlier the PBS is a voluntary approach implemented by a number of compliance schemes to deal fairly and effectively with regulation 34 requests from Local Authorities.
-We recognize that unfortunately not all compliance schemes have joined the PBS, and so may not incur any regulation 34 costs.
-This could give them a cost advantage compared with other schemes that are PBS members.
+We recognise that Defra has announced that it intends to amend the WEEE regulations to introduce a mandatory requirement for producer compliance schemes (PCSs) to be part of a Producer Balancing System (PBS).
+However, unfortunately not all compliance schemes joined the PBS for the 2018 compliance year, and so may not have incurred any regulation 34 costs.

-In order to address this situation we propose that for 2017 there are two different "base compliance fees" calculated by the operator, one for PBS member schemes and one (higher) for non-members.
-Both base fees would be subject to the same escalator calculation as appropriate.
-The methodology we propose to calculate these base fees is set out in section 4.4.
+In order to address this situation, we propose that for 2018, there is an additional uplift calculated by the operator for non-members of the PBS.
+The methodology we propose to calculate this uplift is set out in section 4.6.

-Using this approach will require the cooperation of the PBS which has not yet been agreed.
-We propose to progress these discussions over the coming weeks to attempt to reach an agreement with PBS members.
-If successful we would ensure suitable assurances are put in place to ensure data confidentiality by only requiring exchange of summary information between the third party PBS operator and the independent compliance fee operator.
+The cooperation of the PBS had been agreed in the 2017 compliance year and, if successful, we would ensure suitable assurances are put in place to ensure data confidentiality by only requiring exchange of summary information between the third party PBS operator and the independent compliance fee operator.